 Please Note: There are some who CLAIM to be complementarian in their beliefs, and yet their marriages are functioning practically as egalitarian marriages.
 It’s important to maintain consistency with reality, not just verbal head nods in one direction or another.
 I wrote about this in an article explaining complementarianism vs. egalitarianism.

 So when you have an uneven power dynamic in a marriage PLUS emotional abuse (and spiritual abuse if the husband or church are telling the woman she is at fault for pointing out the abuse) PLUS the teaching that divorce is wrong, and no matter what the “authority/husband” does to her, she is stuck in the marriage until she dies…

 You’ve got all the ingredients for an emotionally and physically crippling case of C-PTSD.

 So the woman of faith in an emotionally abusive marriage has her freedom of thought, action, opinion, and choice stripped away.
 She is disrespected as a human being.
 Viewed as less-than by virtue of her lack of a particular body part (hint: it hangs from a man’s body).

 Our bodies can only carry so much stress before it spills over.
-Most of the abuse targets I work with have full blown cases of C-PTSD, and they are largely unaware of it.
+Most of the abuse victims I work with have full-blown cases of C-PTSD, and they are largely unaware of it.
 Many of you reading this live with the debilitating symptoms of C-PTSD every day of your lives.
 It’s a killer.
-Here are some of them:
+Here are just some of the common symptoms:

 - Persistent anxiety and unrest